chavierto/carpe-diem/README.md

 ## Project Description

 Carpe Diem is a dashboard designed to get users ready for the day.
-Relevant information helps users decide how to go about their day by showing them the top news, weather forecast, and an inspirational quote.
-Stage two (stretch goals) will incorporate their To-Do's and schedule for a more rounded
+Relevant information helps users decide how to go about it by showing them the top news, weather forecast, and an inspirational quote.
+Stage two (stretch goals) will incorporate their To-Do's and schedule for a more rounded overview.

 ## Wireframes